Brand development that increases sales velocity, guaranteed.

 The Message on the Package

-A luxurious approach to product messaging doesn’t mean the tone of voice appeals only to only the affluent female.
-What we need to accomplish with our messaging is communicating to customers how this product is one of a kind.
-How we designed it specifically for the most interested of consumers.
+A luxurious approach to product messaging doesn’t mean the tone of voice appeals only to the affluent female.
+What we need to accomplish with our messaging is to communicate to customers how this product is one of a kind.
+We designed it specifically for the most interested consumers.

-When messaging speaks to their interests and desires, everyone from blue-collar workers to executives appeal to luxury versions of a product.
+When messaging speaks to their interests and desires, everyone from blue-collar workers to executives appeals to luxury versions of a product.

-Referencing eco-friendly once more, doesn’t it sound luxurious when stating “made of sustainable packaging materials“?
-On the surface, one does not think that sustainable packaging solutions represents luxurious packaging.
+Referencing eco-friendliness once more, doesn’t it sound luxurious to say “made of sustainable packaging materials”?
+On the surface, one might not think that sustainable packaging solutions are luxurious.
 However, in many CPG categories, it’s a purchase driver for luxury goods.

 bg-testing@2x $350M In Annual Sales